Prerequisite/Corequisite Key

 Methods of Teaching Students with Disabilities

-6 credit hours
+6 to 6 credit hours

 P: EDGSP-520, EDGSP-524

 This course provides an examination and implementation of research-based effective strategies and materials for teaching students with disabilities in the areas of academic, social and vocational function.
 Emphasis is on transfer and generalization in inclusive settings, including physical and academic prompts and adaptations.
 Focus is also on IEP development, responsive to Illinois learning standards and aligned with assessments, and inclusive of progress monitoring.
 25 clinical hours.
+Offered spring and summer.

 EDGSP 526

-Practicum: Students With Disabilities
+Practicum: Students with Disabilities

-3 credit hours
+3 to 3 credit hours

 P: EDGSP-520, EDGSP-521, EDGSP-522, EDGSP-523, EDGSP-524, and EDGSP-525

 This course includes observation of, participation with, and teaching of students with disabilities.
 Other activities include fulfilling responsibilities of practicing special educators, such as planning for instruction; using IEPs; implementing adaptations and accommodations of instruction aligned to Illinois learning standards and general education curriculum in academic, social and vocational areas; assessing student progress employing alternative assessment as appropriate; employing community resources and technology; and collaborating with parents and other professionals.
+Offered summer.

 EDGSP 530